Relativistic implications of entropy and purity: Quantum and relativity unified

 \section{Quantum and relativity unified}

-The problem therefore requires a unified treatment of relativistic and quantum physics, taking into account space-time geometry.
+The problem therefore requires a unified treatment of relativistic and quantum physics that incorporates space-time geometry.
 We now show that such a treatment is possible even in the absence of quantum gravity.
-The key tool is a Hamiltonian and quasiclassical formulation of quantum mechanics that rewrites the energy expectation value $\langle\hat{E}\rangle$ as a function of position and momentum components, not only with the classical values $x^a$ and $p_b$ but also including quantum variables for fluctuations and correlations.
+The key tool is a Hamiltonian and quasiclassical formulation of quantum mechanics, which allows classical relativistic couplings to extend smoothly into the perturbative quantum regime.
+Consistency between the spacetime and phase-space geometries ensures that the induced gravitational couplings of quantum degrees of freedom are uniquely determined up to canonical transformation.

-The following result has been shown \cite{Bosonize,EffPotRealize} for the case of two classical degrees of freedom, $x_1$ and $x_2$ with momenta $p_1$ and $p_2$: Unitary evolution of a state such that